How to Prepare and Conduct A Strategic Advising Client Meeting

 Building a forecast can sound intimidating, but really it’s just a process of making educated guesses about a business’s sales every month, over a period of time (18 months is ideal), as well as related cost of goods, expenses, and assumptions about cash collection and payment.
 It helps to use a software product built for this purpose—one that will guide the work, and model calculations.

 Preparing the business’s first forecast takes some time initially, but as you use it each month, you learn more about the business from seeing the monthly accounting results, so the ongoing monthly work of maintaining the forecast becomes straightforward and quick.
-You can learn more about forecasting in this article.

 1.2 Month end close